King's Lynn Minster (St Margaret's) Church

 The other 14th century brass is to Robert Braunche (d.
 1364), a wealthy merchant.
 He is depicted with his first and second wives Letitia and Margaret.
 Below the feet of the three figures is a peculiar scene known as The Peacock Feast.
 Historians seem unsure of what this scene represents.
 One theory is that is shows a feast given by Braunche to Edward III during his tenure as mayor of King's Lynn.
 Another theory is that it depicts a scene from a medieval legend.

-Another historic highlight are the 14h century chancel stalls.
+Another historic highlight is the collection of 14th-century chancel stalls.
 Records show that the stalls were made between 1375-1376.
 The stalls are decorated with carved heads, including Edward, the Black Prince, and Henry Despenser, Bishop of Norwich.
 The stall seats retain some wonderfully carved misericords, or 'mercy seats' to support clergy while standing during long services.
 In the organ loft is a Tudor screen.

 Among the most interesting memorials is a wall monument to Sir William Hoste, a naval officer who served with Admiral Nelson at the Battle of the Nile.